Study: Most Plastics Leach Hormone-Like Chemicals

 But what about all those products marketed as BPA-free?
 That's a claim being made for everything from dog bowls to bento boxes these days.

-The team concentrated on BPA-free baby bottles water bottles, Bittner says, "and all of them released chemicals having estrogenic activity."
+The team concentrated on BPA-free baby bottles and water bottles, Bittner says, "and all of them released chemicals having estrogenic activity."
 Sometimes the BPA-free products had even more activity than products known to contain BPA.

 The testing didn't show which chemicals are to blame, which is likely to be frustrating to manufacturers.